qutech/QuMADA/docs/tutorials.rst

 ##################################

 Assigning the terminals to their correspoing instruments channels can be either done manually or by passing an already existing gate mapping object.
 The gate mapping is stored inside the measurement script and can be accessed via measurement_scipt.gate_parameter.
-The gate mapping can be performed either per function or using a GUI:
+The gate mapping can be performed either per function or using a GUI (it is strongly recommend to use the latter):

 .. autofunction:: qumada.instrument.mapping.base.map_gates_to_instruments